mvolkmann/blog/src/lambda-calculus.md

 This takes two arguments and returns the second.
 This is the same as the function that represents the number zero.

+### Not Function

 A function to return "not" of a Boolean value is `λb. b false true`. where `b` is either the true or false function.
 For example,
 `(λb. b false true) (λt. λf. t)` evaluates to false.
 `(λb. b false true) (λt. λf. f)` evaluates to true.

+### And Function

 A function to return the result of and'ing two Boolean values is `λx. (λy. x y false)`.
+If the first argument is false, that is the result.
+Otherwise the second argument is the result.

 ```text
 (λx. (λy. x y false)) true true